BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ### Centralizing version management

-A big issue that we relied on the root project for, and a common issue in the industry, is sharing dependencies and versions across the entire project.
-You don't want to hard-code the version of `okhttp` you use on every single module; you could, but it's probably a pain you really don't want to inflict on yourself.
+A significant challenge we faced, which is also common in the industry, is managing dependencies and versions across the entire project.
+Hard-coding the version of okhttp for every module is not recommended, as it can be tedious and error-prone.

-And so, there are many known solutions to this problem: storing the versions in the root project, storing them in a `buildSrc` script, and I'm sure many more.
+There are several known solutions to this problem, such as storing versions in the root project or using a `buildSrc` script.
 But not only are some solutions bad for your build performance (see: reliance on the root project), almost all of them share an insoluble issue: tooling support.

 If you want to know when your dependencies can be upgraded, you probably either rely on your IDE to highlight your outdated dependencies, which it does by trying to look for some string that… looks like a Gradle dependency, or you rely on a tool like Renovate, which does the same thing on your CI.
 In either case, you probably could use a standard solution, where there is some kind of standard to declare your centralized dependencies, which both humans and machines can rely on consistently.
 That's why Gradle introduced the version catalog: